tsirlucas/quantum-realtime-comm/README.md

-# Quantum realtime communication (A no-communication theorem study)
+# Quantum realtime communication (A no-communication theorem experiment)

 Small personal project I'm using to experiment with "quantum realtime communication"